SARA BRITO, EXECUTIVE DIRECTOR

-Alisha joined Chefs Collaborative in December 2012 as the Program and Marketing Director.
-Alisha comes to Chefs from Oakland, California, where she worked with the Alliance for Climate Education (ACE) to scale and lead their national climate science programs.
-Alisha helped ACE grow from a small start-up to a national leader in science education – educating more than 1 million high school students about climate science and solutions in less than two years.
-In addition, she worked with ACE to raise $1.2 million for national programs.
+During her time with ACE, Alisha helped the organization grow from a small start-up to a national leader in science education – educating more than 1 million high school students about climate science and solutions in less than two years.
+Alisha later became involved with ACE’s fundraising efforts, and she helped ACE raise $1.2 million for national programs.

 Previously, Alisha worked in communications with the National Wildlife Federation, as a summer fellow with the Breakthrough Institute, and as a campus organizer with the Massachusetts Public Interest Research Group.

 Alisha graduated with a B.A. in Geoscience and Environmental Studies from Hamilton College, and she is thrilled to be working at the nexus of food and environmental sustainability with Chefs Collaborative.
 Alisha lives in Cambridge, MA.